 Mastercard chargeback reason code 4854 falls under the “Cardholder Disputes” category.
 The shorthand description is “Cardholder Dispute—Not Elsewhere Classified (US Region Only).”
-The use of this reason code means that the cardholder is having some kind of dispute with the merchant, and has made a good-faith attempt to resolve it directly with them, but remains unsatisfied with the solutions the merchant is offering, or is being stonewalled or ignored by the merchant.
+This code indicates that the cardholder attempted to resolve an issue with the merchant, but the merchant refused to address the problem.

-The specific details of the dispute are less relevant in this case than the fact that the merchant has not resolved them to the cardholder’s satisfaction.
+The specific details of the dispute are less relevant in this case than the fact that the merchant has not resolved the problem to the cardholder’s satisfaction.

-The details may come into play if the chargeback is contested or taken to arbitration, but the cardholder’s claims of a lack of merchant response suffice to provide a basis for this chargeback.
+The details may come into play if the chargeback is contested or taken to arbitration, but the cardholder’s claims of a lack of merchant response are often a sufficient basis for this chargeback.

 Sometimes, however, this is not possible.
 The cardholder’s demands may be unreasonable and the merchant stands their ground on principle, or miscommunications and errors occur and the merchant drops the ball on resolving the issue in a timely manner.
 In these scenarios, the cardholder can demand a chargeback, and the burden of proof is on the merchant to show why they should not have to give the cardholder’s money back.

 What's the time limit to respond to code 4854 chargebacks?